rydmike/theme_demo/README.md

 ```

 All the above are just static definitions, sure there is quite a bit of them, but it is
 pretty straight forward.
-The `SettingsEntry` based `StateNotifierProvider` providers may look a bit complex, perhaps it is because this code base uses lint rules that requires you to explicitly always specify all types.
+The `SettingsEntry` based `NotifierProvider` providers may look a bit complex, perhaps it is because this code base uses lint rules that requires you to explicitly always specify all types.

 Let's examine the `SettingsEntry` class to better understand what is happening in it.

 ### Settings Entry

-The `SettingsEntry` class is a an extension of the `StateNotifier` class.
+The `SettingsEntry` class is an extension of the `Notifier` class, which is a bit simpler to use than the `StateNotifier`.
 It is also a generic, so we can use it with arbitrary data types.
-The generic types we can use, does however have the limitation that it also has to be supported by our used `KeyValueDb` implementations.
+The generic types we can use, do however have the limitation that they also has to be supported by our used `KeyValueDb` implementations.

-A `SettingsEntry` gets a Riverpod `Ref` object, that we use to find the currently used `KeyValueDb` implementation via the `keyValueDbProvider`.
+When we use the `Notifier` class instead of `StateNotifier`, we do not need to pass our `SettingsEntry` a Riverpod `Ref` object, that we need to find and read the currently used `KeyValueDb` implementation via the `keyValueDbProvider`.
+The `ref` is available as a property to all `Notifier` subclasses, we do no need to pass it in.
+If we use `StateNotifier` we have to pass it a `ref`.

-It also requires a default value of same generic type `<T>`, that we will use to tell the DB to return if there is no value stored for the String `key`, that is required to get the stored settings value.
+The `SettingsEntry` class requires a default value of same generic type `<T>`, that we will use to tell the DB to return if there is no value stored for the String `key`, that is also required and used to get the stored settings value for this entry.

-When we read a `StateNotifierProvider` of type `SettingsEntry`, it will be instantiated and initialized with appropriate start value via its `init()` method, by getting a value either from the key-value DB, if it had a value stored for the used `key`, or via the provided `defaultValue`.
+When we read a `NotifierProvider` of type `SettingsEntry`, it will be instantiated and initialized with appropriate start value via its `init()` method, by getting a value either from the key-value DB, if it had a value stored for the used `key`, or via the provided `defaultValue`.

 We also define a `set(T newValue)` function that will update both the state of the provider, and the key-value DB entry to the new value.